Gregorio Funes: Elder statesman

 Funes remained in Buenos Aires, and was appointed Trade Representative to Gran Colombia by Governor Martín Rodríguez.
-He became acquainted with President Simón Bolívar during his stay in Bogotá, and attempted in vain to persuade Governor Rodríguez to take part in the Congress of Panama, which President Bolívar had initially convened for December 1824, and which was, itself, postponed until 1826.
+He became acquainted with President Simón Bolívar during his stay in Bogotá, and attempted in vain to persuade Governor Rodríguez to take part in the Congress of Panama, which Bolívar had initially convened for December 1824, and which was, itself, postponed until 1826.
 Funes returned to assist in Governor Rodríguez's bid for national unity, the General Congress of 1824; the congress ultimately resulted in the Constitution of 1826, and the first (albeit temporary) centralized government in Argentina.
 He was elected a member of the American Antiquarian Society in 1825.

 Funes retired in Buenos Aires.
 One of his friends, Santiago Spencer Wilde, invited the cleric for a tour of his recently inaugurated Parque Argentino, the first public garden in Buenos Aires; as they walked in the hot southern hemisphere summer, Dean Gregorio Funes collapsed, and died at age 79.
 Funes was interred at the La Recoleta Cemetery, though his remains were later transferred to the Córdoba Cathedral.
-A town in the vicinity of his parish during the 18th century was named in honor (Deán Funes) upon its establishment in 1875.
+A town in the vicinity of his parish during the 18th century was named in his honor (Deán Funes) upon its establishment in 1875.